gramps-project/gramps-web-docs/docs/Configuration.md

 `THUMBNAIL_CACHE_CONFIG` | Dictionary with settings for the thumbnail cache.
 See [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/) for possible settings. | no

 ### Settings only for PostgreSQL backend database

-This is required if you've configured your gramps database to work with the [PostgreSQL addon](https://gramps-project.org/wiki/index.php/Addon:PostgreSQL).
+This is required if you've configured your Gramps database to work with the [PostgreSQL addon](https://gramps-project.org/wiki/index.php/Addon:PostgreSQL).

 Key | Description | Set from environment
 ----|-------------|---------------------
-`POSTGRES_PASSWORD` | The password for the database user.
-It is the user defined in settings.ini when passed to gramps-webapi | yes
+`POSTGRES_USER` | The user name for the database connection | yes `POSTGRES_PASSWORD` | The password for the database user | yes

 ### Settings only during development